microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aks_stack_hci/aks_hci_powershell/_index.md

     $sp = New-AzADServicePrincipal -DisplayName "<Unique SP Name>" -Role 'Contributor'
     ```

-    This command will return a secure string as shown below:
+    This command will create a variable with a secure string as shown below:

     ```shell
     Secret                : System.Security.SecureString